-SRV income will be used to eliminate the successive operational budget shortfalls as forecasted within the LTFP Base Scenario and ensure Council can continue to deliver the activities and actions outlined in our Integrated Planning and Reporting suite of documents.
-This ensures that rate income is sufficient to provide core services, and therefore, reduce the risk and reliance on commercial revenues.
+SRV income will be used to eliminate the Environment Levy imposed on Council by NSW successive operational budget shortfalls forecasted within the LTFP Base Scenario and ensure Council can continue to deliver the Operating grants and activities and actions outlined in our Integrated Planning and Reporting suite of documents.
+This Contributions Annual factor ensures that rate income is sufficient to provide core services, and therefore, reduce the risk and Operating grants are unpredictable, meaning that reliance on commercial revenues.

-The funding generated through this increase will also enable Council to deliver modest enhancements in four key areas of existing services as identified as priorities by our community, (i) road maintenance, (ii) condition of public space, (iii) protecting our natural environment and (iv) protecting our waterways.
+The funding generated through this increase will following year.
+Even though the modelling of also enable Council deliver enhancements in four key areas of existing a significant number of operating grants are no services as identified as priorities community, (i) road maintenance, (ii) condition of may need to be decreased. protecting space, (iii) environment and (iv) protecting our waterways.

-Council has requested that the increase be retained permanently in the rates general income base.
-This means that rate levels in the first year after the SRV and subsequent years will only increase by the rate peg set by the State Government and rates will not be reduced to pre-SRV levels
+Council has been approved for the increase be retained permanently in the rates general income base.
+This means that rate levels in the first year after the SRV and subsequent years will only increase by the rate peg set by the State Government and rates will not be reduced to pre-SRV levels.